-Many thanks to Pål Boug, David F. Hendry, Erling Holmøy and Terje Skjerpen for comments and discussion.
+^{}We would like to thank two anonymous referees for their constructive comments, and Sunil Sapra for offering comments on the webpage of the Open-Access, Open-Assessment E-Journal.
+Many thanks also to Pål Boug, David F. Hendry, Erling Holmøy, Grayham E. Mizon and Terje Skjerpen for comments and discussion.
 The numerical results were produced by EViews 5.1, Quantitative Micro Software (2005), PcGive 10, Hendry and Doornik (2001) and Doornik and Hendry (2001), and RATS v.
 5.00, Doan (2000).